TylerFisher/birdseye/README.md

 **What's in the repo (so far):**

 -  **[Features list](https://github.com/TylerFisher/trinidad/blob/master/project%20planning/features.md):** Outlining the must-have and nice-to-have features for the prototype.
+-  **[Basic XMP Parser](https://github.com/TylerFisher/trinidad/blob/master/images/parse_image.py):** Parsing the XMP data stored in an image file and writing it to a Python dict.

 ### What is this